 This post may contain affiliate links (read more)

-I was recently included in a post What 25 UK Money Bloggers Wish They Knew In Their 20s by Thrifty Londoner and it got me to thinking about other money lessons I learned during my 20s.
-Of course, hindsight is a wonderful thing and I’m sure we all have things we wish we could do differently, but I also acknowledge that I had some lucky escapes too and that’s what inspired today’s post.
+I recently gave a quote in a post What 25 UK Money Bloggers Wish They Knew In Their 20s by Thrifty Londoner and it got me to thinking about other money lessons I learned during my 20s.
+Of course, hindsight is a wonderful thing and I’m sure we all have things we wish we could do differently, but I also acknowledge that I had some lucky escapes too and that’s what inspired today’s post – financial near misses.

 Growing up on a low income has meant that I have always been pretty sensible with money.
 Obviously, I have made some mistakes (as we all do) and of course, I’ve had debt over the years but in general I like to think I’m not stupid when it comes to finances.